ktravers/ktravers.github.io/_posts/2018-02-22-services-code-talk.md

 title: Code Talk - Refactoring Retriable Actions
 ---

-## A Story About Asynchronous Actions, Dynamic Workers and Queues, and RabbitMQ
+A Story About Asynchronous Actions, Dynamic Workers and Queues, and RabbitMQ.

 To standardize running asynchronous services, we've created a number of "Base" objects:
   - `AsyncBaseService`, just introduced (inherits from BaseService)